 Fort San Pedro is a Spanish stronghold much more of a resemblance with Fort Santiago in Manila, City.
 It will offer you a historical tour of how it was back in the Spanish era.

-The Yap-Sandiego Ancestral House is believed to be one of the oldest existing houses in the Philippines and was constructed around 1700.
-It was built by Maria Florido and Don Juan Yap and today, it serves as a museum.
+Ancestral House was built by Maria Florido and Don Juan Yap and today, it serves as a museum.

 Pescador is an island 10-15 minutes from Panagsama Beach.
 This is where the main diving spot located.